-Lenormand is a 36 card system based on predictions while the Tarot is a 78 card system that's based on your intuition.
+Lenormand is a 36-card system based on predictions while the Tarot is a 78-card system that's based on your intuition.
 That's more than double the Lenormand deck.
-I'll dive more into this below and cover how to even combine the two in a reading.

 A good way to understand the differences is to see how they read for you.
 Tarot deals with the psychological aspects of the self, while the Lenormand deals with the practical side of the self.

 The Fool represents a new beginning, an adventure, and innocence.
-In the Fool, we see a young, free-spirited figure, starting out on their journey into the unknown.
+And in the Fool, we see a young, free-spirited figure, starting on their journey into the unknown.
 This is the beginning of creativity and new goals.
 The Sun shows us a fresh start and relates to the potential of life.
 She is equipped with all her possessions in her bag which also features the eye of Horus, bringing about the beginning of days and the curiosity in life.
 The Fool and her companion represent the relationship between our animal natures and the higher spiritual self.
 The roses in her hair represent purity and innocence.
-A message from the fool is to take each day as a new adventure.
-Believe in yourself even if it seems foolish.
+A message from the Fool is to take each day as a new adventure.
+Believe in yourself, even if it seems foolish.

-There's a special place in my heart for both systems and I love the rich history and backgrounds of both.
-Sometimes the Lenormand doesn't get as much spotlight but it's great for getting some predictions.
+There's a special place in my heart for both systems, and I love the rich history and backgrounds of both.
+Sometimes the Lenormand doesn't get as much spotlight, but it's great for getting predictions.
 Why not combine them both?
 Pull an intuitive Tarot card of the day and match it with a practical Lenormand card to "zone" in on what exactly the message is pertaining to.

 I hope you have enjoyed this article and even be willing to pick up both to use in a reading.
 It's fun always trying new techniques to elevate your practice.